papersgpt/papersgpt-for-zotero/README.md

 - The offical API of Qwen, Mistral, Kimi, Z.ai and SiliconFlow can all be accessed in PapersGPT now, they are all top models with very high cost performance.
 - Integrate OpenRouter in which there are almost all the SOTA business models, and just one key to access all the models on it.
   GPT 5, Claude Opus 4.1, Grok 4, Gemini 2.5 Pro/Flash, Kimi K2, GLM 4.5, Qwen3(free), DeepSeek(free), Claude 4 are all here. :sparkles: :fire:
 - Powered by the smartest cutting-edge LLMs, offering high accuracy to assist you effectively reading papers.
 Now support the following latest SOTA models:
   *Tongyi DeepResearch 30B A3B, o4-mini-deep-research* **DeepResearch models** :sparkles: :fire::fire:
   *Grok 4 Fast* **Now it is free in OpenRouter**
   *gpt-5* **The latest SOTA model of OpenAI;** Please note that GPT 5 needs identity checked based on OpenAI requirements :sparkles: :fire:
   *gemini-2.5-pro* **#1 on ChatBot Arena Leaderboard;** :sparkles: :fire:
   *qwen3-next-80b-a3b-thinking* **a very fast and chip thinking model** :sparkles: :fire:
+  *deepseek-v3.1* **very chip** :sparkles: :fire:
   *kimi-k2-0905-preview* **very chip** :sparkles: :fire:
   *Claude-Opus-4.1* **New model of Claude**
   *qwen3*